 The problem with this approach is that you’ll start getting more and more Visual Studio related errors as you increase the Cordova CLI and cordova-android versions.
 For example:

 - When using Cordova 6.5.0 and cordova-android 6.3.0, everything will work perfectly.
 But this version is too old for certain plugins, like the phonegap-plugin-push.

 - When using Cordova 7.1.0 and cordova-android 6.3.0, you can build and deploy to device and emulators, however VS2017 wrongly reports that Deploy failed on the status bar.
-Nothing serious though, deploy and debug actually works fine.
+Nothing serious though, deploy to device, emulators and debug actually work fine.

-- When using cordova-android 6.4.0 or newer, your apps won’t be deployed.
-This is because since cordova-android 6.4.0 the APK output path has changed, causing Visual Studio to no longer find the APK and assume the build has failed.
+- When using cordova-android 6.4.0 or newer, your apps won’t be deployed to device nor emulator.
+This is because in cordova-android 6.4.0 the APK output path has been unfortunately changed, causing Visual Studio to no longer find the APK and assume the build has failed.
 My report on this issue has been dismissed as an IDE problem, in other words, Visual Studio should be updated to fix this.
 You could wait forever until a new toolset is released, so I wouldn’t count on that.

-- Whenever you change the CLI version using the shown select box from the config.xml designer, the setting will be forgotten because config.xml is not properly updated.
+- Whenever you change the CLI version using the shown select box from the config.xml designer, the setting may be forgotten next time you load the project, because config.xml is not properly updated.
 Read the next issue for more information on dealing with this error.

 By default, Visual Studio 2017 will create new Apache Cordova projects with its own Cordova 6.3.1 toolset.
 If you change it to use the Globally Installed Cordova version, this setting is forgotten next time you open the project and you are invited to convert the project.

 This is because whenever you change the toolset, the config.xml is not properly updated.
 In order to change the Cordova version in your project, manually edit config.xml in View Code mode to locate this: